jndiogo/gptbench/README.md

 ## Projects

-Check the [Projects](projects/readme.md), which include several examples, from toy data/models to promping and fine-tuning pretrained GPT-2 models.
+Check the [Projects](projects/readme.md), which include several examples, from toy data/models to prompting and fine-tuning pretrained GPT-2 models.